fawkesley/paul.fawkesley.com/_posts/2016-12-01-my-move-from-dropbox-to-nextcloud.markdown

 ![Nextcloud home screen](/img/raspberry-pi-nextcloud-screenshot.png){: .img-responsive }

 - Update[2016-12-08]: Added sections on automatically banning IP addresses and sending abuse report emails.
+Added paragraph about generating custom Diffie Hellman parameters.

 [See all updates and edits to this page.][page-updates]